 Support and evangelization

 As a UX designer in a Design System, my role does not solely rely on design patterns, but rather in supporting the community.
 I have held talks at internal web development conferences to share the knowledge on how patterns come to life and how the community can contribute back to the Design System.

 On a daily basis, I support AWS designers and developers by answering their questions offline and face to face during design reviews with UX leadership.

 What I enjoy the most in this relationship is to shed-light into UX best practices and solve together interface problems to deliver faster and high-quality services for AWS customers.

-Examples of AWS products using the AWS Design System
+Examples of AWS products using the AWS Design System, RDS and Lambda.

 AWS Design system team helped AWS teams to be successful and faster in building their user interfaces by understanding their needs, learning about the most recent technologies and design ideas, and implementing mechanisms to improve the customer experience.
 AWS Design System brings consistent quality with the goal to standardize and simplify the process of interface design and development.